dotnet/csharpstandard/standard/expressions.md

 >     .Select(y => new { y.x.c.Name, OrderCount = y.n })
 > ```
 >
-> where `x` and `y` are compiler generated identifiers that are otherwise invisible and inaccessible.
+> where `x` and `y` are compiler-generated identifiers that are otherwise invisible and inaccessible.
 >
 > *end example*